Proto-Slavic accent: System

 The various accent types of Proto-Slavic are indicated with different diacritical symbols.
 The following table helps map between the notational systems found in various sources.
 The vowel symbols stand for different vowel classes that the accent can appear on: o stands for any original short mid vowel, ъ stands for any original short high vowel (yer), a for any original long vowel or liquid diphthong.

 There may be some variation in notation even within the same school.
-Both á and ã are used for the neoacute accent for example, reflecting the accents used in standard Shtokavian and Chakavian respectively.
+Both á and ã are used for the neoacute accent for example, reflecting the accents used in standard Shtokavian (long rising) and Chakavian (neoacute) respectively.
 Jasanoff uses a vertical mark a̍ o̍ ъ̍ to mark the accent on syllables where the tonality is implied because no contrastive tone exists, using the more specific symbols above only to indicate tonal contrasts.

 The old acute accent could occur on any syllable of a word (*ba̋ba, *lopa̋ta, *golva̋), but only on a long syllable.
 Phonetically it is usually reconstructed as a rising tone, traditionally long, but short in the Leiden school.
 Within Balto-Slavic framework this matches with rising intonation of the cognate Latvian ⟨õ⟩ and length marks on the second part of diphthongs in Old Prussian.
 However, critics of this interpretation claim that one can hardly derive the Serbo-Croatian short falling tone ⟨ȍ⟩, shortness in Slovak, length in Czech and the rising intonation in Russian pleophony from the former long rising tone.
 Some speculate that Proto-Slavic acute was phonetically in fact something entirely different, e.g. a glottalized syllable comparable to stød in Danish, or something similar.

 The old short and circumflex accents represent the historical lack of the acute register on the syllable, on short and long syllables respectively.
 They are sometimes referred to as short and long circumflex.
 In Slavic, they behaved similarly with respect to accent shifts such as Dybo's law, but were differentiated by word position: